mesosphere/dcos-docs-site/pages/services/beta-spark/2.2.0-2.2.0-2-beta/index.md

 <!-- This source repo for this topic is https://github.com/mesosphere/spark-build -->

-Welcome to the documentation for the DC/OS Apache Spark.
-For more information about new and changed features, see the [release notes](https://github.com/mesosphere/spark-build/releases/).
+Welcome to the documentation for Apache DC/OS Spark Beta.
+For the latest information, see the [release notes](/services/beta-spark/2.2.0-2.2.0-2-beta/release-notes/).

 Apache Spark is a fast and general-purpose cluster computing system for big data.
 It provides high-level APIs in Scala, Java, Python, and R, and an optimized engine that supports general computation graphs for data analysis.
 It also supports a rich set of higher-level tools including Spark SQL for SQL and DataFrames, MLlib for machine learning, GraphX for graph processing, and Spark Streaming for stream processing.
 For more information, see the [Apache Spark documentation][1].